michaelmusty/.dotfiles/ISSUES.markdown

 *   A key binding for importing sections of the screen and optionally uploading it would be great, probably using ImageMagick import(1)
 *   sxhkd(1) might be nicer than xbindkeys; it's in Debian Testing now
-*   I don't think that the the timeout for dmp(1df) is working